estevesnp/json-parser-zig/README.md

 ## TODO

-- Add better error handling with good messages
-  - ParseResult tag union with ParseError that has position context?
+- ParseResult tag union with ParseError that has position context